PolinaTolkachova/golf-app-live-scoring/docs/userStories.md

     - Users can view all tournaments.
     - Users can view a particular tournament.
     - Users can view all players took part in a particular tournament.
-    - Users can view players took part in a tournament devided by tournament groups.
+    - Users can view players divided by tournament groups.
     - Users can view players' scorecards.
     - Users can view players' total scores and the score for each hole in a particular scorecard.